medialize/ally.js/docs/api/query/first-tabbable.md

 ## Changes

-* Since `v#master` the option `includeOnlyTabbable` allows to skip the internal filter preventing this module from returning elements that cannot be focused by script.
+* Since `v1.1.0` the option `includeOnlyTabbable` allows to skip the internal filter preventing this module from returning elements that cannot be focused by script.

 ## Notes